-- (1) The terms of this Agreement shall be observed in the Leather Industry - - (a) by all employers who are members of the employers' organisations and by the party trade unions in the Leather Industry, respectively; - (b) in the Republic of South Africa. - The terms of this Agreement will apply only to employees for whom wages (2)are prescribed in any of the Main Collective Agreements of the Council. - (3) The terms of this Agreement shall not apply to non-parties in respect of Clauses 1(1)(a), 2(1) and 6.
+- (1) The terms of this Agreement shall be observed in the General goods and Handbag Section of the Leather Industry: - (a) in the Republic of South Africa - (b) by all employers who are members of the party employer organisation in the General Goods and Handbags Sector of the Leather Industry on the one hand and, on the other hand by the Trade Unions. - (2) The terms of this Agreement shall not apply to non-parties in respect of Clauses (1)(b), 2(1) and 6.